pytorch/serve/model-archiver/README.md

                         This is an optional parameter.
                         If python is specified handler should use Torch Python API.
                         If cpp is specified handler should use Torch CPP API.
 Python binding to CPP API needs to be in place to use CPP API.
+                        The torch_api_type parameter in Registration API overrides this value.
 ```

 ## Artifact Details